vemonet/EmojiMart/README.md

 5. Finally you can review the draft on the [**Releases** page](https://github.com/vemonet/EmojiMart/releases), generate the Release note, and publish it in 2 clicks

 ## 📋️ Todo

+- [ ] When running in the background and invoked using the built-in shortcut the window is not properly focused.
+Alternatively when installed with flatpak starting it without letting it run in the background is fast enough for using it like this directly, and does not have any issue with focusing.

 - [ ] Build Flatpak:
   - [ ] Example: https://github.com/hadess/flathub/tree/d4b53ff829e0917c5129294132f619e5f12d337c